ltonetwork/documentation/04-scenario/index.md

 If no user interaction is required, the default action MAY be automatically executed by the system of the actor, without the actor explictly choosing this action.

+Omit the default action to have the state wait on the timeout by default.

 ### transitions

 Set of dynamic transitions from this state to the next.